Ars Medica: Special Issue on COVID-19

 To submit your work please use this form: https://forms.gle/6dMM4VzR28X6VzQ26

 Do you have questions about the submission criteria, remuneration rates, or anything else?
 Feel free to contact us at email@example.com.

-Ars Medica allows a place for dialogue, meaning-making, and the representation of experiences of the body, health, wellness, and encounters with the medical system.
-Content includes narratives from patients and health care workers, medical history, fiction, creative nonfiction, poetry, and visual art.
-We also include sections on writing by and about children, and writing about international health.
-These are voices that are often silenced in healthcare.
+Ars Medica is one of Canada’s first health humanities journals.
+Launched in 2004, we transitioned in 2014 to a web-only format.
+Ars Medica provides an online venue for dialogue, meaning-making, and the representation of experiences of the body, health, wellness, and encounters within the medical system.
+Content includes narratives from patients and health care workers, including fiction, creative nonfiction, poetry, and visual art.
+We also include sections on writing by and about children, international health, and other voices routinely silenced in the healthcare system.